 When you decide to write a story set in the near future, or speculating about things that might happen, you’re running the risk of looking like a jackass.
 Nobody expects a science fiction story to predict the actual future—not if they know anything about science fiction, anyway.
 But given how slowly publishing can…

 I love to watch movies by Spike Jonze because he always tells interesting stories with even more interesting characters.
 But what I may love more is the look of his films.
 Jacob T. Swinney edited together this video to show the aesthetics of whimsy and you'll see interesting camera angles, lens flares and more.

 Not even those who worked on the Oscar-nominated film Her are sure exactly how near we are to the near-future depicted in the movie.
 "I think the idea of the near-future is that you can't predict the pace of technology," says graphic designer Geoff McFetridge, who designed the interfaces for the film.

-Early in Spike Jonze's new film Her, Joaquin Phoenix's character gazes out his Los Angeles window.
+Early in Spike Jonze’s film Her, Joaquin Phoenix’s character gazes out his Los Angeles window.
 As the camera pans, we see not a squat, sprawling metropolis, but a golden-lit landscape of skyscrapers stretching all the way to the horizon.
-When I saw the film last Friday night, this scene made me gasp.
+When I saw the film, this scene made me gasp.

 Here's the first trailer for Spike Jonze's newest project, Her.
 It's your typical romance, where a meek guy you can't help feeling bad for (Joaquin Phoenix) falls in love with the cryptic Samantha (Scarlett Johansson), who mysteriously shows up and makes him teach her, and himself, how to enjoy life.
 But Samantha is…